HomeSecurityGearLab – Informed Advice and Product Reviews

 One thing we can do is put up a wireless camera.

-Check out my hands-on review of the Ring alarm system.
+If you're looking for whole of house protection check out my hands-on review of the complete Ring alarm system.

 Another thing you want to make absolutely sure your front door has is a door viewer.